nordyjay/fin_research_agent/README.md

 # Financial Research Agent

-A system that transforms broker research PDFs into an intelligent Q&A interface, allowing users to search across hundreds of financial documents using natural language questions.
+A system that transforms broker research PDFs into an Q&A interface, allowing users to search across hundreds of financial documents using natural language questions.

-## What This System Does

-Imagine having hundreds of broker research reports (Goldman Sachs, Morgan Stanley, Barclays, etc.) about companies like NVIDIA, Apple, or Microsoft.
-These PDFs contain valuable insights but finding specific information requires manually searching through each document.
-This system solves that problem.

 **Core Functionality:**
-1. **Uploads broker research PDFs** - The system ingests financial research documents from major investment banks
+1. **Uploads broker research PDFs** - The system ingests financial research documents from a variety of sources
-2. **Extracts all content** - Text, tables, and images are pulled from PDFs and made searchable
+2. **Extracts all content** - Text, tables, and images(planned) are pulled from PDFs and made searchable
 3. **Enables natural language search** - Ask "What is Goldman's price target for NVIDIA?" and get precise answers
 4. **Provides source attribution** - Every answer links back to the exact page in the original PDF